P7212001/CyberCrime/README.md

-# Cyber-Crime-Cell
-Web Programming Project

-Website development for “Cyber Crime Cell”.
-This online submission system supports following users:
+The website offers support for the following user categories:

 a.
 Cyber Victims
 b.
 Cyber Experts

-Functionalities under Cyber victims login
+Functionalities for Cyber Victims login include:

 i.
-Can register cyber complaint through online complaint form.

-ii.
-Display of the status of the registered complaints.
+Ability to submit cyber complaints through an online complaint form. ii.
+View the status of their submitted complaints.

-Functionalities under Cyber experts login
+Functionalities for Cyber Experts login include:

 i.
-Display of all the available cyber cases.

-ii.
-Accepting of available cyber cases.
+Access to all available cyber cases. ii.
+Acceptance of available cyber cases. iii.

-iii.
 Updating the status of ongoing cases.